 Amidst the ongoing climate crisis, the fuel cell industry and hydrogen sector are more important than ever.
-These sectors provide the world with the vital opportunity to become less reliant on carbon and fossil fuels by yielding Watts in a clean and environmentally friendly way.
+These sectors provide the world with the vital opportunity to become less reliant on carbon and fossil fuels.
+Accurately testing fuel cells is vital for yielding Watts in a clean and environmentally friendly way.

-There are many advantages to using fuel cells – their emissions are low-to-zero, they provide a reliable energy source, and they are both durable and scalable.
+There are many advantages to using fuel cells.
+Their emissions are low-to-zero and they provide a reliable energy source.
+Fuel cells are both durable and scalable.
 However, many fuel cell manufacturers have come to VES with one very big problem – leakage.

 Leakage has proved catastrophic to the success of fuel cells – one large manufacturer mentioned a success rate in their pressure decay test station of below 60%.
 Pressure decay is clearly not working for the fuel cell industry.